-This proposed acquisition meets the Account Criteria by providing an opportunity to acquire/protect critical land in a timely manner.
-The proposed Easement acquisition would permanently protect ecologically important land, complement and enhance the multiple purposes of the Greenway and ensure that the natural resources are improved and managed.
+This proposed acquisition meets the Account Criteria by providing an opportunity to acquire critical land in a timely manner.
+The proposed acquisition would extend the existing Greenway to the west, ensure that the natural resources are improved and managed, and demonstrate an entrepreneurial model of land protection.
 The Budget and description of the County's organizational capacity to acquire this property by June 30, 2024, are attached.